 To meet our goal of keeping the carbon footprint of our product small we complete our projects with locally sourced bamboo plants grown on American soil whenever possible.
 We strive to educate the public about the benefits of working with the bamboo plant and growing bamboo plants.

-Mark Meenan, American Bamboo Company owner, has 10 years of experience as a bamboo carpenter.
-He currently holds the position of Vice President for Washington State in the American Bamboo Society.
+Mark Meenan, currently holds the position of Vice President for Washington State in the American Bamboo Society.

 Mark discovered the vibrant bamboo community in 2004 when he was hired to produce a website for David Flanagan.
 Mr. Flanagan is a well-respected bamboo expert, former president of the American Bamboo Society, and a retired Captain with the United States Coast Guard.